arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

         application, it should explicitly delete the cursor to inform the server that it successfully received and processed the batch so that the server can free up resources.

+        The time-to-live for the cursor is renewed by this API call.
       parameters:
         - name: cursor-identifier
           in: path